 The quality of your time is important

 Getting caught in this trap means that your time is not 100% focused on your family or personal life.
 The same goes for if you find yourself doing family and personal things while you should be working.
-This is why the lucrative balance is so important to making working from home as rewarding as it should be.
-There’s no lying, you need to be strict with yourself to achieve this.
+This is why the lucrative balance is so important to make working from home as rewarding as it should be.
+There’s no lying; you need to be strict with yourself to achieve this.

 Try setting yourself work hours, just like you would have if you worked elsewhere.
 Tell your clients, your friends and your family what your work hours are.
-Put a note up on the fridge to remind your partner.
+Put a note on the fridge to remind your partner.
 If your partner is looking after the kids while you work at night, close the door and put a sign up that says ‘do not disturb.’
 And when it’s not your ‘work hours’ you simply don’t work.
 Easy as that.
 That’s time you have to spend with your family and doing the things you need to do.

 And don’t be afraid to say no to people who want to do things with you like a visit or arrange coffee dates during your work hours.
 It’s easy to get caught in that trap when working from home and then you find yourself stressed because you’re having to catch up while a baby is crawling over you.